Jona Viray: Voice and timbre

 Jona has been noted for her "melismatic singing style" or use of melodic variations.
 Her voice has been described "soulful" and "powerful".
 She is a classically trained artist from the UST Conservatory of Music with a major in classical voice.
 Critics often lists her among the Top Filipino singers in the world alongside music icons like Lea Salonga for "her powerful vocals and her ability to convey raw emotion through her performances" and has been referred to as the Philippines' "Soul Princess" for her vocal talent.

 Musical Style

 Love is the subject for the vast majority of Jona's music.
 She is also known for her power ballads which deals with themes of heartbreak, hope, and perseverance.

+Personal life and advocacy

+Jona, being the eldest child, is a breadwinner of her family.

+Aside from her musical career, Jona is an animal welfare advocate and rescuer.
+In 2020, amidst the COVID-19 pandemic, she built her private animal sanctuary in Tanay, Rizal, which serves as a home to over 70 rescued dogs and cats as of 2025.